 The Lafayette Debates tradition began in 1824 during the "hero's tour" to the United States of General Marquis de Lafayette and his son, George Washington Lafayette.
 The Lafayette Debates were revived in 2013 by Emilienne Baneth-Nouailhetas, former Attache for University Cooperation, and Paul S. Hayes, Director of Debate for The George Washington University Debate & Literary Society.
 For more information on the history of the Lafayette Debates, click here.

-The 2018 Lafayette Debates U.S. National Championship was held at the Embassy of France to the United States in Washington DC on April 8.
-The top ranked students at the tournament won study tours to Paris on which they explored the Lafayette Debates topic area in meetings with French scholars, activists and thought leaders.
+The 2019 Lafayette Debates U.S. National Championship will be held at the Embassy of France to the United States in Washington DC on April 19-20.
+The top ranked students at the tournament will win study tours to Paris on which they will explore the Lafayette Debates topic area in meetings with French scholars, activists and thought leaders.